 For me it was very intensely felt.
 Moving house is fine but moving countries and abandoning your old life is a entirely different thing altogether.

 In a way, I envy my younger brother.
 Having not spent as much of his life as I had building up friendships and becoming familiar with his country.
 I can only assume that it must have been at least slightly easier for him to pack up and go.

 For me I was leaving behind everything I’ve ever known.
 Sure it was for a new world filled with new opportunities but it doesn’t make it any less frightening.
-Even saddening and at one point.
+Even saddening.
 At times it filled me with rage against my family for “Not considering what I want” as the typical teen would say.